abdimk/facial_analysis/README.md

 ## System Dependencies

-<strong> you need to Install those dependency for your os to run this system <strong> !
+<strong> you need to Install those dependency for your os to run this system </strong> !

 - Kafka - is a distributed event streaming platform used for building real-time data pipelines and streaming applications.
 - ElasticSearch -is a distributed, RESTful search and analytics engine built on top of Apache Lucene.